nekoju/Writing/No1/firstDraft.md

-reorganized itself into varyingly successful subdivisions, including one that did ok at finding venture capitalists to invest in in environmental restorations effors in the unfortunate world, and the most successful one that sold crush-infused soft drinks, which attracted the attention of the Coca-Cola company.
+reorganized itself into varyingly successful subdivisions, including one that did ok at finding venture capitalists to invest in in environmental restorations effors in the unfortunate world, and the most successful one that sold *Cannabis*-infused soft drinks, which attracted the attention of the Coca-Cola company.

 So Coca-Cola acquired Citi.